 Departments/disciplines/programs/subject areas supported

-The Chinese Collection supports the Chinese academic program of the Council on East Asian Studies and the Department of East Asian Languages and Literatures, as well as the Chinese Studies related course concentrations for graduate programs in anthropology, comparative literature, economics, divinity, film and media studies, history, history of art, history of science and medicine, political science, religious studies and sociology.
+The Chinese Collection supports the Chinese academic program of the Council on East Asian Studies and the Department of East Asian Languages and Literatures, as well as the Chinese Studies related course concentrations for graduate programs in anthropology, comparative literature, divinity, economics, film and media studies, global affairs, history, history of art, political science, religious studies, and sociology.

 The primary subject areas collected are in humanities and social sciences, with an emphasis on Chinese language primary sources and scholarly works.
 Due to limited budget, translation works into Chinese from other languages are excluded from the scope.
 The Chinese Collection is also responsible for collecting materials published in the field of Chinese studies (primarily history and all humanities disciplines) published in North America, Europe, and other imprint areas outside of China, Taiwan, Hong Kong, and Macau.
 The collection does not acquire Chinese language materials in natural sciences, engineering, modern medicinal sciences, or law (except legal history).
 The Arts Library, Divinity School Library, and Law School Library also actively collect Chinese language materials.
 The Divinity School Library collects materials in Chinese Christianity.
 The Arts Library has a recent interest in the fields of modern art and architecture in China, Taiwan, and Hong Kong.
 The Southeast Asian Collection covers the Chinese language materials published in Southeast Asian countries with a focus on modern literature and local history of overseas Chinese community.